In Delhi, exciting events take place throughout the year. The festivals have their share of cultural, religious.

 Qutab Festival of Classical Music and Dance

-The festival is staged around Sharad Pournima in the month of October at the Qutab Minar complex.
-Evocative melodies and graceful dances are presented by various prominent artistes of the country.
+The festival is staged around Sharad Purnima in the month of October at the Qutab Minar complex.
+Evocative melodies and graceful dances are presented by various prominent artists of the country.

 Diwali, the festival of lights and fireworks is celebrated throughout the country during Oct-Nov.
 People illuminate their houses with rows of earthen lamps to welcome Lakshmi, the goddess of wealth and prosperity.
 At night crackers are burst to celebrate the return of Lord Rama from exile.